Are We Blind to God's Blessings? (Lent IV - Cycle A)

 In our own lives, what blessings are we disregarding?
 Are we allowing the busyness of our schedules to block out God's blessings?
-Are we allowing unfulfilling forms of pleasure to keep up from accepting the ultimate joy that can only come from God's love?
+Are we allowing unfulfilling forms of pleasure to keep us from accepting the ultimate joy that can only come from God's love?

 Are we allowing our suffering to make us closed off from the love that God wants to give to us?
 When I was feeling so miserable and was unable to acknowledge the blessings in my life, I was too preoccupied with the suffering I was experiencing to embrace the blessings I had received.
 I kept thinking that I could only be happy if all the things that were making me suffer were removed from my life.
-I want to get to a new place in my life, where everything would be fine, and then I could feel blessed.
+I wanted to get to a new place in my life, where everything would be fine, and then I could feel blessed.

 What I realized many years later is that even my suffering can be a source of blessings.
 Through suffering, I can grow, become less selfish, more loving, and more open to the love of God in my life.
 After years of anguished spiritual wandering, I finally reached the point where I could give God thanks even for my suffering.
 When I did, I could suddenly see how full of blessings my life really is.